 “Preserve me, O God: for in thee do I put my trust.
 O my soul, thou hast said unto the LORD, Thou art my Lord…my flesh also shall rest in hope.
 For thou wilt not leave my soul in hell…Thou wilt shew me the path of life.”
 (Psalm 16, Acts 2:22-35)

-I’m sure Adam was pretty upset when he saw what his companion had done.
+I’m sure Adam was quite upset when he saw what his companion had done.
 Love is not a good feeling.
 It is not feeling attracted to another.
 It is, in fact, the opposite.

 Love is commitment, determination to stay even when things get worse,, willingness to suffer and sacrifice.
 Every loving parent should grasp this intuitively.
 We choose to have children, disrupting and even risking our lives, because we want to experience love with them.
 We choose to stay married for the sake of the children’s welfare rather than leave to find fulfillment of personal desires.

-The classic passage defines love as embedded character traits: long suffering, kind, does not envy, does not brag, doesn’t have an inflated sense of importance, doesn’t attract attention inappropriately, doesn’t exploit others for own advantage, is not easily provoked, doesn’t attribute wrong-doing to others, doesn’t take pleasure in wrong-doing but rather in doing what’s right, bears up under trouble, believes all things are possible, continues in hope, endures tribulation, never fails.
-And these three character traits remain forever – faith, hope and love.
-But the greatest of these is love.
+The classic passage defines love as choices developed into embedded character traits: long suffering, kind, does not envy, does not brag, doesn’t have an inflated sense of importance, doesn’t attract attention inappropriately, doesn’t exploit others for own advantage, is not easily provoked, doesn’t attribute wrong-doing to others, doesn’t take pleasure in wrong-doing but rather in doing what’s right, bears up under trouble, believes all things are possible, continues in hope, endures tribulation, never fails.